 What is a Circular Economy?

 In a circular economy or model, all components of an item are kept in circulation as long as possible.
-The circular economy proposes the life of a product to a cycle, not a straight line.
+The circular economy proposes the life of a product should be a cycle, not a straight line.
 In a circular economy, the life cycle of a product looks like this: Collect Resources, Make, Distribute, Upcycle, Reuse, and Repair, Redistribute.
 In a circular economy, recycling is the last resort.
 This model has already begun to take hold in the fashion industry.

 Additionally, there are many examples of thriving circular economies worldwide, both past and present.
 One of the most interesting is that of Edo Japan.
 Forced to adopt the circular model, Japan forged a thriving and independent nation based on reuse, repair, and modularity, reversing the forests’ over-exploitation that made them embrace the model.
 It only fell when the British came in the late eight-teen hundreds to colonize the region.